History roots of the

 Even the choice to own and preserve its own brand (the Signum of Jacopus) over the centuries, to use it and pass it on to future generations, highlights the Family’s awareness of its own history as a forerunner of the real “Made in Italy”.

-After more than 600 years, the Signum, the old trademark registered by Jacopus, is still the symbol of the Torrini jewelry creations.
+After 650 years, the Signum, the old trademark registered by Jacopus, is still the symbol of the historic shop Torrini and their jewelry creations.

 Intellectual property by "Corpus Historiae Torrini Auri Familiae" Firenze - Copyright © 2014 - C.F.
 TRRFNC34P12D612G